wearenotch/batchui-job-queue/README.md

 ### Release

-Make sure that file gradle.properties in folder ${USER_HOME}/.gradle/ contains the following two variables defined
+Make sure that file gradle.properties in the folder ${USER_HOME}/.gradle/ contains the following two variables defined

-- ag04_nexus_username
+- github_username
-- ag04_nexus_password
+- github_password : github token to be used to install packages

 1) Commit everything
 2) ./gradlew release